Blue Box Recycling & Recycling Depots

 Commingled is when all types of recyclables (containers, newsprint, & paper) are placed in the Blue Box together.
 The contents are either separated at the curb by the recycling truck operator or sorted at the processing plant.
 Coquitlam does not participate in commingled recycling.

 What is contamination?

 Contamination occurs when non-recyclable materials are placed in the recycling bins.
 Typical contaminants include: caps on containers, window glass, ceramics, and non recyclable metals or plastics.
 Contamination often increases the cost of the City's Recycling Program and can also increase the cost to you as a taxpayer.

-Why can't we recycle light bulbs, windowpanes or Pyrex with glass?
+Why can't we recycle light bulbs, window panes or Pyrex in the Blue Box?

 Each of these products has a different melting point compared to regular glass bottles and jars.
 This makes it impossible to reuse the glass from these materials to make new glass bottles.

 I want to organize a bottle drive, what do I do?

 The City of Coquitlam encourages fundraising groups to register with its Bottle-drive Coordination Service.
 Call 604-927-3537 to register and we will let you know whether the area you have chosen has been recently solicited and further assist you in choosing another route.
 Route maps of each area are available for your convenience.
 Return your containers to your nearest Encorp Return-It Centre for a refund.